 This recipe is the creation of a Local Greens customer, Marie.
 The beetroot and carrots here are treated like cabbage is in sauerkraut and relies on fermentation.
 Fermenting is a bit like pickling, but uses natural wild bacteria to acidify and preserve, rather than added vinegar.
 Super interesting aromas and concentrated flavours develop as a result.
 It will easily bring so many dishes to the next level - and it’s full of probiotics which are really good for your health!

-1. Clean a glass jar with a tight-fitting lid with hot water and soap and let dry.
+- Clean a glass jar with a tight-fitting lid with hot water and soap and let dry.
 Peel the beets and carrots and cut them into a julienne (thin sticks).
 A mandoline or food processor with an attachment will make this easier.
 Peel the ginger and chop into tiny pieces.
-Chop the spring onion into thing rings, and garlic into small pieces.
+Chop the spring onion into thin rings, and garlic into small pieces.

-2. Add everything to a big bowl and sprinkle with about 1 tbsp coarse sea salt or 1tsp fine sea salt per pound of vegetable, or more to taste.
-It should taste salty but still edible!
+- Add everything to a big bowl and sprinkle with about 1 tbsp coarse sea salt or 1 tsp fine sea salt per pound of vegetable, or more to taste.
+It should taste salty but still edible.
 Add the pepper and red pepper flakes to your taste.
 Let sit for 15-30 minutes.
 The veggies should start sweating a bit.

 - Using clean hands, strongly massage the veggies to get as much juice out as possible.
 It will take about 5-10 minutes.

 - Transfer the vegetables to the clean, dry jar.
 Pack them as tightly as you can and then top up with the juice so they’re just covered with liquid.
 Leave about an inch of space between the surface and the lid.
 It’s important all the space between veggies in the jar is filled with liquid (not air) so that fermentation can happen.
 This will create an anaerobic environment for lactobacillus to develop.
 Don’t worry if a couple of veggies are floating on top.